 (e) For good cause shown, the ALJ may grant the defendant up to 30 additional days within which to file an answer meeting the requirements of paragraph (b) of this section.
 Such answer must be filed with the ALJ and a copy must be served on the reviewing official.

-(a) If a defendant does not file any answer within 30 days after service of the complaint, the reviewing official will refer the complaint to the ALJ.
+(a) If a defendant does not file any answer within 30 days after service of the complaint, the reviewing official may refer the complaint to the ALJ.

 (b) Once the complaint is referred, the ALJ will promptly serve on the defendant a notice that an initial decision will be issued.

-(c) The ALJ will assume the facts alleged in the complaint to be true and, if such facts establish liability under the statute, the ALJ will issue an initial decision imposing the maximum amount of penalties and assessments allowed under the statute.
+(c) The ALJ will assume the facts alleged in the complaint to be true and, if such facts establish liability under the statute, the ALJ will issue an initial decision imposing the maximum amount of penalties and assessments allowed under PFCRA.

 (d) Except as otherwise provided in this section, when a defendant fails to file a timely answer, the defendant waives any right to further review of the penalties and assessments imposed in the initial decision.

 (e) The initial decision becomes final 30 days after it is issued.

 (f) At any time before an initial decision becomes final, a defendant may file a motion with the ALJ asking that the case be reopened.
 An ALJ may only reopen a case if, in this motion, he or she determines that the defendant set forth extraordinary circumstances that prevented the defendant from filing a timely answer.
 The initial decision will be stayed until the ALJ makes a decision on the motion.
 The reviewing official may respond to the motion.

 (g) If the ALJ determines that a defendant has demonstrated extraordinary circumstances excusing his failure to file a timely answer, the ALJ will withdraw the initial decision, Start Printed Page 26797and grant the defendant an opportunity to answer the complaint.